Allamrahul/WPI_CV_Proj/README.md

-# Monocular Dense Depth Map estiamtion using CNN
+# Monocular Dense Depth Map Estimation using CNN

 We will be using this repository to document our code and our work on RBE 549 term project at WPI, MA.